RUSSIA: More "extremist organisation" trial outcomes: suspended sentences, fines

 These figures add up to more than the total of individuals with suspended sentences, as several people were convicted under more than one Criminal Code Article or part of an Article.

 Despite the similarities in the activities being prosecuted, trials have so far ended in a variety of sentences – from prison terms of several years, to suspended sentences of varying lengths, to a range of fines.
-There has also been one sentence of assigned labour, later changed to a fine.
+There has also been one sentence of assigned work, later changed to a fine.

 No one prosecuted has been acquitted in cases relating to the 2017 nationwide ban on Jehovah's Witnesses, though judges have returned some cases to prosecutors who later resubmit them.
 Defendants have sometimes succeeded in getting sentences reduced, or having cases sent for retrial on appeal, though no conviction has yet been overturned.